Home Hacks Just as Brilliant Today as They Were 100 Years Ago

-You don’t have to struggle trying to lug around full sheets of plywood or drywall.
-Just tie together the two ends of a length of rope about 18 ft. long.
+You don’t have to struggle trying to lug around sheets of plywood or drywall.
+Just tie together the two ends of a length of rope about 18-feet long.
 Hook this loop around the two bottom corners of the sheet to form a handle.

 Handsaw Cutting Clamp

 When cutting with a handsaw, it’s hard to get an accurate start.
 To solve this problem, use a C-clamp to secure a scrap wood block along the cutting line.
 This keeps the saw on the cutting line until the blade has a good start in the cut.

 Here’s a way to avoid blue thumbnail misery when you make an occasional bad swing with a hammer: When starting a nail, hold it with your thumb and forefinger right under the head rather than lower down.
 You’ll be able to keep your eye on your thumb as well as the nailhead, giving you better aim.
 And if you do make a bad swing, your thumb and finger are more likely to be deflected by the hammer than squashed.